A Story That Celebrates How What Makes Us Different Can Also Be Our Strength

 Connecting New Information with What They Know Already

 When students latch onto information that enlightens them, new related information fastens, in a sense, with the data already present.
-The concepts then, in a way, begin forming a net to grab, hold, and store more input.
-Each new learning experience that can hook with the items already present continue the wonderful arrangement.
+The concepts, then, in a way, begin forming a net to grab, hold, and store more input.
+Each new learning experience that can hook with the items already present continues the wonderful arrangement.
 The more relevant and related information students learn, the more they can learn, digest, and absorb.
-David Gamon, PhD, and Allen D. Bragdon, authors of Learn Faster & Remember More put the thought more eloquently, “How well you remember depends on how much you already know.”
+David Gamon, PhD, and Allen D. Bragdon, authors of Learn Faster & Remember More, put the thought more eloquently, “How well you remember depends on how much you already know.”
 Therefore, the incremental lessons you had taught fostered strong memories.
 Plus, connecting the three powerful forces—memorable mind maps, drawing, and cursive handwriting—creates a mighty memory treasure.

 Enhancing Memory with Cursive Handwriting

-Indeed, you had empowered the memories of your young learners a fine way that some in society today seem to have forgotten.
+Indeed, you had empowered the memories of your young learners in a fine way that some in society today seem to have forgotten.
 They had loved drawing colorful mind maps and then labeling the parts of speech in cursive.
 Your students had loved handwriting their assignments.
 The main trouble your students had was deciding which Parts of Speech Mind Map they liked more.
 Some liked a Words and Images Mind Map that defined the parts of speech.
 Others liked a Roles and Relationships Mind Map that showed how all the parts worked together.
 Others favored a Composing Sentences Mind Map or a Composing Paragraphs Mind Map to steer them to success with their forthcoming writing assignments.
 More advanced students resonated with the Writing Tips Mind Map.
 In all cases, they had loved that the vivid colorful characters and color-coded words that made learning not only endearing but also enduring.
 WritingNow.com provides printable versions of the noted Mind Maps and additional ones from its ebooks to download and enjoy as a gratis bonus.

 You did not throw aside handwriting as outdated or outmoded.
 You did not see handwriting as some relic from the past.
 Instead, you honored its use for sustaining memory.
 Moreover, helping your young learners to enjoy practicing their cursive handwriting yielded lasting profits for them.